vncg/react-admin/docs/Tutorial.md

 ## Using an API As Data Source

-React-admin runs in the browser, and uses APIs for fetching and storing data.
+vn-kooch-react-admin runs in the browser, and uses APIs for fetching and storing data.

 We'll be using [JSONPlaceholder](http://jsonplaceholder.typicode.com/), a fake REST API designed for testing and prototyping, as the datasource for the admin.
 Here is what it looks like: